Bass Island Line (BIL) operates a weekly service between Geelong in Victoria, Grassy on King Island and mainland Tasmania on our vessel John Duigan.

 Fertiliser and livestock

 Fertiliser and livestock are the largest King Island imports and exports for the BIL shipping service.

 We work closely with our customers to meet fertiliser demand, including during the peak season (autumn and spring).
 We are also committed to meeting the needs of our livestock contractors.

 BIL transports a range of vehicles to and from King Island.
-We strive to ensure vehicles are carried under cover of the Investigator II’s wheelhouse to limit exposure to salt spray and provide protection from the elements during crossings
+We provide a protected stow for vehicles on John Duigan to limit exposure to salt spray and provide protection from the elements during crossings

 Customers are encouraged to make their own arrangements for containers to carry their cargo.
 BIL is not a total freight solution and is unable to provide shipping containers as part of the service.